On Short Notice, Steven Humes joins Opera Roma as Vodník in Rusalka in November.

-Perfect for Commendatore, Steven wowed audiences in Paris with his "imposing basso profondo" in recent performances of Don Giovanni that "for once was formidably sung", and was praised for having a "nice voice compared against the blunderbusses so often cast in the role."
+On this side of the pond Steven returns to his Alma Mater home town of Boston (New England Conservatory AND Boston University) for Commendatore in Don Giovanni with Boston Lyric Opera.
+Steven recently wowed audiences in Paris with his "imposing basso profondo" in recent performances of Don Giovanni that "for once was formidably sung", and was praised for having a "nice voice compared against the blunderbusses so often cast in the role."
 Le Monde

 Latest News Archive